-Through its own advocacy and leadership of the national fair housing coalition, LDF is urging the Department of Housing and Urban Development to issue regulations in several different areas of fair housing.
-These regulations would significantly improve enforcement of the Fair Housing Act, which is designed to promote racial integration in our communities and provide equal housing for all.
+Through its own advocacy and leadership of the national fair housing coalition, LDF has urged the Department of Housing and Urban Development (HUD) to issue regulations in several different areas of fair housing.
+HUD has recently issued several of the requested regulations.
+LDF has high hopes that these regulations will significantly improve enforcement of the Fair Housing Act, which is designed to promote racial integration in our communities and provide equal housing for all.

 LDF joined over 35 national organizations in urging HUD to issue proposed regulations to clarify that all forms of harassment, including racial harassment, violate the Fair Housing Act.
 Harassment in the housing context remains a huge problem.
 Racial and sexual harassment is rampant, particularly in the rental market and in public housing.
 While court decisions have established that harassment violates the Fair Housing Act’s ban on discrimination on the basis of race and sex, HUD has never issued regulations to establish its position on this issue.
 Read the letter to Secretary of Housing and Urban Development Shaun Donovan .